ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 - [Return Scepter](https://stardewvalleywiki.com/Return_Scepter)
 - [Qi Walnut Room QoL items](https://stardewvalleywiki.com/Qi%27s_Walnut_Room#Stock)

 And lastly, some Archipelago-exclusive items exist in the pool, which are designed around game balance and QoL.
 These include:
 - Arcade Machine buffs (Only if the arcade machines are randomized)
   - Journey of the Prairie King has drop rate increases, extra lives, and equipment
   - Junimo Kart has extra lives.
 - Permanent Movement Speed Bonuses (customizable)
-- Permanent Luck Bonuses (customizable)
+- Various Permanent Player Buffs (customizable)
-- Traveling Merchant buffs
+- Traveling Merchant modifiers

 ## When the player receives an item, what happens?